Electronic Health Record Plain Language Description and List of Repositories that are Accessible by the Electronic Health Record

 Repository Description of PHI Type of PHI Source

-Primary Care Clinical Data Repository (pcCDR) Clinical information submitted via certified electronic medical record systems Patient demographics, medications, allergies, adverse reactions, current health conditions, past medical and surgical history, immunizations, risk factors, vitals and vitals trends.
+Primary Care Clinical Data Repository (pcCDR)* Pilot Project Clinical information submitted via certified electronic medical record systems Patient demographics, medications, allergies, adverse reactions, current health conditions, past medical and surgical history, immunizations, risk factors, vitals and vitals trends.
 Primary care providers such as general practitioners or family physicians

 Overview of administrative, technical and physical safeguards